xieyuheng/inner/resume/en.md

 **2019-05-08: A Recursive Combinatorial Description of cell-complex**

 **2016-06-14: Function compose, Type cut, and The algebra of logic**
-- ICFP, Scheme Workshop，2016, Nara, Japan
+- ICFP, Scheme Workshop, 2016, Nara, Japan